Getting engaged in 2020? Shop these on-trend ring designs

 Bony Levy Solitaire Engagement Ring ($1,195; nordstrom.com)

 Scratching your head over what ring to get?
-"A terrific choice for an uncertain groom-to-be would be a classic four-prong setting on a high polished band, or on a simple single row micro-pave diamond band," Wang says.
+"A terrific choice for an uncertain groom to be would be a classic four-prong setting on a high polished band, or on a simple single row micro-pave diamond band," Wang says.
 "It's proven to be a winner with brides of all styles."

 _______________________________________________________________________________